EN / TH

 recycle rate for non-hazardous waste.

-Equivalent to the planting of
+Equivalent to a reduction of

 2. Hazardous Waste Management

 Hazardous waste generated by the Company’s aircraft maintenance includes aluminium chemical and lubricant cans and materials such as glues, sealants, gloves and light bulbs.
 The Company follows AOT protocols in sorting and disposing of each type of waste at designated areas within airports.
-In 2024, a total of 10,696 kg of hazardous waste was sorted and disposed of in accordance with AOT protocols.
+In 2025, a total of 12,292 kg of hazardous waste was sorted and disposed of in accordance with AOT protocols.
 Furthermore, the Engineering Department carries out detailed analysis of equipment usage in aircraft maintenance and plans usage through Google Suite to minimise waste.

 Water Management